 As a consultant, Gabrielle encourages taking a breath.
 It is all too easy to find comfort in the daily grind.
 For most lawyers, the career path until now has been predictable and linear and a call for change, whether by choice or not, can be daunting.
 Often just a reminder to slow down opens up the ability to truly figure out the best next step.
-Gabrielle can help you take the necessary pauses so that where you go next is not the result of a plan laid out for you but one chose by you.
+Gabrielle can help you take the necessary pauses so that where you go next is not the result of a plan laid out for you but one chosen by you.

-A New Jersey native, Gabrielle earned her law degree from Rutgers School of Law Newark, where she was a member of Rutgers Law Review and elected to Order of the Coif upon graduation.
+A New Jersey native, Gabrielle earned her law degree from Rutgers School of Law Newark, where she was a member of Rutgers Law Review and elected to the Order of the Coif upon graduation.
 Gabrielle moved to Brooklyn, NY at the start of her legal career.
 Still in Brooklyn, her household expanded over the years to include her husband and their two children.

 When not consulting, Gabrielle enjoys teaching, photography, and watching her children forge their own path.